pmkruyen/dearscholar/app/filestructure.md

 |pin | Respondent's hashed/encrypted 4-digit PIN||
 |code | NULL||

-On devices that do not support Touch ID of Face Recognition, respondents are asked to choose a 4-digit PIN code on first login to login to DearScholar.
+On devices that do not support Touch ID of Face Recognition, respondents are asked to choose a 4-digit PIN code on first login to DearScholar, which should be entered at each login attempt.
 What happens in case respondents forget their PIN code?
 The preferred route is that they contact the project leader to ask to reset their PIN code.
 To do so, you change the 'code column' for that respondent to REVOKE.
 When the respondent tries to log in, (s)he is asked to choose a new 4-digit PIN code.

 ### 3) surveyStructure table
 A table with the following columns and only a single row: